umd-dslam/SLOG/README.md

 In this example, we start SLOG on a cluster using the configuration in `examples/cluster.conf`.
 You need to change the IP addresses in this file to match with the addresses of your machines.
 You can add more machines by increasing either the number of replicas or the number of partitions in a replica.
 The number of machines in a replica must be the same across all replicas and equal to `num_partitions`.

-After cloning and building SLOG on each machine, we run the following command on each machine.
+After cloning and building SLOG, run the following command on each machine.
 ```
 build/slog -config examples/cluster.conf -address <ip-address> -replica <replica-id> -partition <partition-id>
 ```